Mers4ult/deep-learning-coursera-ng/C2-Improving-Deep-Neural-Networks/readme.md

 _Notation_<br>
 - `C` = no. of classes; Range: (0, ..., C-1)
-- Each of `C` values in the output layer will contain a probability of the example to belong to each of the classes.
+- Each of `C` values in the output layer will contain a probability of the example to belong to each of the classes. (they sum up to 1)
 - In the last layer we will have to activate the softmax activation function instead of the sigmoid activation.

 _Softmax activation equations_<br>